 Diet is a clear driver of immune response in IBS.
 The question is – which diet?
 In our practice, we often start with a ‘low FODMAP diet’.
-It is one of the most evidence-based way to help manage IBS, and while we don’t really know yet how FODMAPs may drive immune response in humans, if we’re able to manage your symptoms with an approach that works – that is the best place to start.
+It is one of the most evidence-based way to help manage IBS symptoms.
+We don’t really know yet how FODMAPs may drive immune response in humans.
+But, if we’re able to manage your IBS symptoms with an approach that works – that is the best place to start.

 If histamine degradation and release is a contributor, it would make sense that lowering foods naturally high in histamine, or that trigger histamine release could be a viable option.

-In practice, there are times where I suspect a patient may be intolerant to histamines, and we may trial a short course of a lower histamine diet.
-A low histamine diet should NOT be combined with other dietary restrictions unless absolutely necessary.
-I see a lot of crazy things out there layering FODMAPs with low histamine, with additional restrictions on top of that!
-This is often NOT an appropriate approach, leading to food fears, unnecessary restriction, and many times, not a very significant improvement in symptoms!
+In practice, there are times where I suspect a patient may be intolerant to histamines.
+In those cases we may trial a short course of a lower histamine diet.
+A low histamine diet should NOT be combined with other dietary restrictions – unless absolutely necessary.
+I see a lot of crazy things out there layering FODMAPs with low histamine.
+With additional restrictions on top of that!
+This is often NOT an appropriate approach.
+I can lead to food fears, unnecessary restriction, and many times, not a very significant improvement in IBS symptoms!

 A low histamine diet is not a no-histamine diet.
 The goal is to reduce, not eliminate.
 In addition, most resources online are contradictory and inaccurate.
-Working with a dietitian specialized in unusual allergies and intolerances is key to doing this safely.
-We have a great low histamine menu plan and handout for those looking for accurate information on the low histamine diet.
-You can read more about Nutrition for Histamine Intolerance here.
+Working with a registered dietitian specialized in unusual allergies and intolerances is key to doing this safely.
+We have a great low histamine menu plan.
+We also have a handout for those looking for accurate information on the low histamine diet.
+Learn more about Nutrition for Histamine Intolerance here.

 Dietary antigens may play a role in some patients IBS.
 In fact, many IBS patients report that certain foods that we wouldn’t expect bother them.
-In practice, I often question things like non-celiac wheat sensitivity (NCWS) if a patient finds, despite trying through proper reintroduction strategies, that wheat bothers them.
-In my Let’s Gut Real interview with Dr. Ali Rezaie we talk about NCWS, and you can read more about it here on our blog.
+In practice, I often question things like non-celiac wheat sensitivity (NCWS).
+If a patient finds, despite trying through proper reintroduction strategies, that wheat bothers them.
+In my Let’s Gut Real interview with Dr. Ali Rezaie we talk about NCWS.
+You can read more about it here on our blog.

 Many times, medications we would use to manage IBS have the potential (still needs to be researched though!) to have overlapping benefits in immune mediated IBS.
 Examples of these include:

-while the antibiotic, rifaximin is approved for the use of IBS-D and SIBO, we don’t fully understand the mechanisms in which it helps.
-One potential reason is, with total reduction of microbes in the small bowel, it may reduce the hypothesized impact of microbes that release histamine, and components like LPS which can impact our gut barrier function and immune system.
-This is hypothetical, but plausible and more research is needed.
+While the antibiotic, rifaximin is approved for the use of IBS-D and SIBO, we don’t fully understand the mechanisms in which it helps.
+One potential reason is, with total reduction of microbes in the small bowel, it may reduce the hypothesized impact of microbes that release histamine.
+As well as components like LPS.
+Which can impact our gut barrier function and immune system.
+This is hypothetical, but plausible – and more research is needed.

 Antihistamines and Mast Cell Stabilizers

 Stress is often forgotten about in the role it plays in our immune system.
-Stress is a major contributor to immune system function, and mast cell degranulation.
+It is a major contributor to immune system function, and mast cell degranulation.
 More stress?
 More dysfunction.
 Stress is often the cornerstone of managing conditions like histamine intolerance and IBS.
 In IBS specifically, we know stress and the gut-brain connection play a significant role.
-Working with your doctor on coming up with a psychology plan is important – whether that’s involving a psychologist, considering gut-directed hypnotherapy, mindfulness-based stress reduction, or potentially adding medications like neuromodulators.
+Working with your doctor on coming up with a psychology plan is important.
+Whether that’s involving a psychologist, considering gut-directed hypnotherapy, mindfulness-based stress reduction, or potentially adding medications like neuromodulators.

+Should I worry about how my immune system impacts my IBS?
 I wanted to present this data in as simple of a way as possible.
-And in doing that – some of the nuance is lost.
+In doing that – some of the nuance is lost.

-What is IMPORTANT to note is, at this point – we understand and can agree upon the likelihood that a subset of those with IBS do have inappropriate activation of their immune system.
-But chances are, not all.
+What is IMPORTANT to note, at this point – is that we understand and can agree upon the likelihood that a subset of those with IBS do have inappropriate activation of their immune system.
+But, chances are, not all.

-While we don’t have readily available tests available yet to tease out how your immune system is involved and which environmental components (because chances are, it’s not just food!) trigger it, many of the dietary interventions that exist to help explore how these food components make you feel.
+We don’t yet have tests available to tease out how your immune system is involved.
+Also, we can’t say which environmental components trigger it (because chances are, it’s not just food!)
+However, many of the dietary interventions that exist are there to help you explore how these food components make you feel.